olulesi/sei-project-4/README.md

 <img src="images/appFlowProject4.gif">

 * First displays the landing page which gives you the option to log in or register

-* The register form gives you the option to have an avatar or use your initials of your full name as the avatar as displayed as well as a shake error animation if form is invalid
-* this then takes you to user profile page with the option to create a new board.
+* Upon signing in you go to the user profile page with the option to create a new board.
 * Upon clicking on the create new board they are given a form to enter the kanban title as well as selecting a background of their kanban
 * once the have clicked on create new kanban they are take to the kanban with their background with the option to add their new column
 * This is then where the user can create their columns and tickets and start building their planning workspace by creating priorities to tickets or assigning members to different tickets or creating a todo list with in the ticket.

 ## Process
-We started brain storming ideas of what kind of website we wanted to do then trying to go for something unconventional to previous projects we had seen or done before.
-We both liked the drag and drop functionality on one of the websites we had seen so we came up with kanban project planning concept similar to the Todoist and Trello apps or kanban softwares in general.
+We started brain storming ideas of what kind of website we wanted to do.
+Our aim was to try to go for something unconventional to previous projects we had seen or done before where it could potentially be a real product if done well.
+We both liked the drag and drop functionality of one of the websites we had seen so we came up with kanban project planning concept similar to the Todoist and Trello apps or kanban softwares in general.

 ### Plan

-As soon as we came up with eh kanban idea we then started to plan out are ER diagram thinking about the functionality we were going to include.Since we only had a week we knew we had to have a clear vision on the specific features we wanted as we wouldn’t have enough time to completely clone a trello board with all its functionality .
+As soon as we came up with the kanban idea we then started to plan out are ER diagram thinking about the functionality we were going to include.Since we only had a week we knew we had to have a clear vision on the specific features we wanted as we wouldn’t have enough time to completely clone a trello board with all its functionality.

 <img src="images/erDiagram.png">